raihanM95/Telegram-WinApp/README.md

 <img src="TWA_Documentations/documentation-0.png" alt="Screen"/>

 Your Application is Ready!
-Now Run your Application and Click Connect button then put OTP for Auth.
+Now run your Application and click Connect button then put your OTP for Auth.

 <img src="TWA_Documentations/documentation-1.png" alt="Screen"/>